NCAR/HPC-Docs/docs/getting-started/acknowledging-ncar-and-cisl.md

 appropriate; however, please include at least the DOI in the acknowledgment text, as you would include funding agency award numbers.

-#### For University/CHAP and NCAR allocations
+#### For University/CHAP and NSF NCAR allocations
-*We would like to acknowledge high-performance computing support from Derecho ([doi:10.5065/qx9a-pg09](https://doi.org/10.5065/qx9a-pg09)) provided by NCAR's Computational and Information Systems Laboratory, sponsored by the National Science Foundation.*
+*We would like to acknowledge high-performance computing support from Derecho ([doi:10.5065/qx9a-pg09](https://doi.org/10.5065/qx9a-pg09)) provided by NSF NCAR's Computational and Information Systems Laboratory, sponsored by the National Science Foundation.*

 #### For Climate Simulation Lab (CSL) allocations
-*Computing resources ([doi:10.5065/qx9a-pg09](https://doi.org/10.5065/qx9a-pg09)) were provided by the Climate Simulation Laboratory at NCAR's Computational and Information Systems Laboratory, sponsored by the National Science Foundation and other agencies.*
+*Computing resources ([doi:10.5065/qx9a-pg09](https://doi.org/10.5065/qx9a-pg09)) were provided by the Climate Simulation Laboratory at NSF NCAR's Computational and Information Systems Laboratory, sponsored by the National Science Foundation and other agencies.*